Skip to main content

 A comprehensive space analysis identified crucial needs for gallery and teaching space, guiding the three-story building’s design on its historic campus location.
 The ground floor houses public and educational program spaces, including object study classrooms, two creativity labs, a small auditorium, two seminar rooms, and a grand hall with retractable seating.

 Collections, exhibitions, and a specialized conservation studio with an adjacent classroom occupy the second floor, while a public restaurant and staff offices are on the third floor.
-The new musueum increases educational spaces and visitor amenities by more than 75% and the exhibition areas are increased by nearly 40%.
+The new museum increases educational spaces and visitor amenities by more than 75% and the exhibition areas are increased by nearly 40%.
 The design also shapes a new home for the university’s Department of Art and Archaeology, while retaining Marquand Library; together, the three units function as a dynamic center for research and teaching.

 Conceived as a campus within a campus, the design features five gallery pavilions that respect the scale of the university’s architecture while creating varied experiences.
 These pavilions are linked with two additional pavilions, one that houses the conservation studio and Marquand Library, the existing 1960s building that contains the fine arts library.
 This strategy enabled each department to have its own front door.
 Two “art walks” serve as pedestrian thoroughfares through the building, integrating the museum into campus circulation.